ethereum/remix-ide/docs/compile.md

 **Published data contains the contract's metadata and the solidity source code.**

 After either **Publish on IPFS** or **Publish on Swarm** is clicked a modal will pop up.
-This modal contains the contract's address as well as the addreses of the contracts that it imported and the address of the contract's **metadata**.
+This modal contains the contract's address as well as the addresses of the contracts that it imported and the address of the contract's **metadata**.

 When the "Compilation Details" button is clicked (**G. in fig. 1**), a modal opens displaying detailed information about the current selected contract.

 If you just want to get the **ABI** or the **Bytecode** - click the appropriate button see **H. in fig. 1**.

 ### Passive Contract Verification
-When you publish your metadata to IPFS and deploy your code to the mainnet or a public testnet, the contract verification service **[Sourcify](https://sourcify.dev/)**,  will verifiy your contracts without you needing to do anything.
+When you publish your metadata to IPFS and deploy your code to the mainnet or a public testnet, the contract verification service **[Sourcify](https://sourcify.dev/)**,  will verify your contracts without you needing to do anything.

 ### Compile and Run script
 The Compile and Run script button (**E. in fig. 1**) is for compiling and then immediately running a script.
 It's a time saver so that you can write some code, automatically run script that sets state of the contract - thus allowing you to quickly understand how the code is working.  ([more about Compile & Run](running_js_scripts.html?#compile-a-contract-and-run-a-script-on-the-fly))